WONGDOODY & BLACK EQUITY

 WONGDOODY & Black Representation

 For many, recent events have become a national catalyst to end racial discrimination.
 At WONGDOODY, we are accelerating our ongoing work.
-Since 2017, we have more than tripled our African-American representation.
+Since 2017, we have worked to increase African-American representation within the company.
 Still, there is a glaring lack of diversity in advertising and at WONGDOODY.
 Similar to throughout the industry, Black employees represent 7 percent of our workforce.
 We have work to do.
 We will get better.

 We know there are talented Black professionals in our field who face barriers that others with similar experience do not.
-And, with input from Black employees and a strategic advisor, we have updated our Diversity, Equity & Inclusion (DEI) plan to increase Black recruitment, retention, and career advancement.
-We have created similar plans for gender equity in the past, and recognize the urgency for addressing Black employees at this time.
+And, with input from Black employees and a strategic advisor, we have updated our Diversity, Equity & Inclusion (DEI) plan to increase Black recruitment, retention, and career advancement for equitable treatment.
+We have created similar plans for gender equity in the past, and recognize the urgency of addressing Black employees at this time.

 Updated Diversity, Equity & Inclusion Plan